 It’s time to talk about adults on the autism spectrum and sensory toys!
 Most of the time, when people discuss autism and sensory needs, they only bring up children.
 But autistic adults exist, and we need to stim too!
 Autism doesn’t magically vanish when somebody turns 18.
 And adults with other forms of neurodiversity such as sensory processing disorder and ADHD also benefit from sensory toys.
-So here’s my guide, as an autistic person, to sensory and fidget items that are appropriate and fun for neurodivergent adults.
+So here’s my guide, as an autistic person, to sensory and fidget toys that are appropriate and fun for neurodivergent adults.

 Understanding Autism, Sensory Processing Disorder, and Neurodiversity